thitemple/thecodingtemple.dev/_posts/2015-11-24-we-are-all-professionals-after-all.md

 ---
+layout: post
-title: We are all professionals after all
+title: "We are all professionals after all"
 date: 2015-11-24
-layout: post
+imagefeature: background/tunel.jpg
 comments: true
 ---